 There are a few things you will need to fill out your EI report online.
 You need to keep them handy when you are about to submit your report:

-- Your Access code, which you can get via mail (hardcopy), not online.
-If you have lost your access code, you will need to visit a Service Canada office or call them at 1-800-206-7218.
+• Your Access code, which you can get via mail (hardcopy), not online.
+If you have lost your access code, you must visit a Service Canada office or call them at 1-800-206-7218.
 You cannot fill your EI report online without your access code; and

 How to Fill Your EI Report Online (Step-by-Step Guide)